-Apache Wedding Poem, read by [member of the bridal party of your choosing] Now you will feel no rain, for each of you will be a shelter to the other.
+Apache Wedding Poem, read by [a reader of your choosing] Now you will feel no rain, for each of you will be a shelter to the other.
 Now you will feel no cold, for each of you will be warmth to the other.
 Now there is no loneliness for you, for each of you will be companion to the other.
 Now you are two bodies, but there is only one life before you.
 May your days be good and long upon the earth!

 Officiant: Now that you have joined yourselves in matrimony, may you strive always to meet this commitment with the same spirit you now exhibit.
 We all bear witness to this ceremony you have just performed and you may now call yourselves by those old and respected names, husband and wife.
 Bless this union.
 You may kiss the bride.